OpenAddressesUK/sorting_office/README.md

 It's that simple!

-The only caveat is that you must provide a valid postcode with your request, otherwise thee service won't be able to calculate the other address parts.
+The only caveat is that you must provide a valid postcode with your request, otherwise the service won't be able to calculate the other address parts.
 If a postcode is missing or invalid, the service will return a `400` error code and the following JSON:

     {
       "error": "We couldn't detect a postcode in your address.
 Please resubmit with a valid postcode."